coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 (CBC-ESSIV) or some common data (XTS) at block cipher block granularity.
 Note that this is not much of a concern for data at rest, because an adversary cannot observe two consecutive ciphertexts by definition.

-The TEE threat model assumed for CocoonFS deployments is different in that respect though, in that an eavesdropper might be capable of recording any individual storage write request issued from a TEE.
+The TEE threat model assumed for CocoonFs deployments is different in that respect though, in that an eavesdropper might be capable of recording any individual storage write request issued from a TEE.
 Therefore a fresh, random IV is getting generated for each encryption operation.
 Storing those random IVs for individual blocks would be too much overhead, hence they are associated with logical filesystem entities -- either some metadata structure or a file -- instead.
 More specifically, each entity is encrypted with a random IV in Cipher Block Chaining (CBC) mode.
 This does imply that partial file updates are not possible, and neither are seeks for reading because of the choice of CBC mode.
-With the kind of files anticipated to get typically stored on a CocoonFS target, i.e. small ones, the potential overhead incurred with full file reads or writes is expected to be bearable though.
+With the kind of files anticipated to get typically stored on a CocoonFs target, i.e. small ones, the potential overhead incurred with full file reads or writes is expected to be bearable though.

 #### Authentication